 Gently used vehicles with under thirty-thousand miles (if well-kept by their previous owners) are practically new.
 And, the second you drive a brand-new vehicle off the lot, it immediately depreciates, therefore making you lose quite a bit on your investment.

 If you are wary of buying used, there are some things you can do to calm your fears.
-When you view a used car, you can hire a mechanic to come along and check out the vehicle before making any decisions.
+When you view a used car, check the VIN check then you can hire a mechanic to come along and check out the vehicle before making any decisions.
 If they give you the all-clear, then you are good to go!

 Do Your Research Before You Go